diharaw/dw-sample-framework/README.md

 * Mesh loading
 * Texture loading
 * Input
-* Configuration via JSON
 * Debug drawing
-* Graphics API abstraction via Terminus-GFX
+* ImGui integration
 * Camera class
+* Configuration via JSON
+* [Terminus-GFX](https://github.com/diharaw/Terminus-GFX) for graphics API abstraction

+### Note
+Using Terminus-GFX is **completely** optional.
+You can use raw OpenGL or any other graphics API instead.

 ## What it looks like
 Creating a project using dwSampleFramework is as easy as inheriting from the dw::Application class and overriding the methods you need.